gstoledo/gstoledo.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD. candidate in Economics at [New York University](https://as.nyu.edu/departments/econ/faculty/doctoral-students.html).

-**I will be on the job market in 2024-2025**.
+I am a PhD. candidate in Economics at [New York University](https://as.nyu.edu/departments/econ/faculty/doctoral-students.html) and **I will be on the job market in 2024-2025**.
 I'm conducting research on Macroeconomics at the intersection of Labor Search and Firm Dynamics.
 My CV can be found [here](https://gstoledo.github.io/docs/Cv_GT.pdf)